Suzanna-Neely-Yates/Suzanna-Neely-Yates.github.io/climate-risks.md

 ### Creating a Dataset

-An existing dataset can be utilized if it satisfied the desired amount of natural disasters within a specified location scope - determined by the project creators.
+An existing dataset can be utilized if it satisfies the desired amount of natural disasters within a specified location scope - determined by the project creators.
 Otherwise a custom dataset will be created to fit a given natural disaster and location scope.
 All data is expected to be numerical.

 ### Neural Networks